DamilolaAdeniji/data_generator/readme.md

 # This repo helps us generate mock data for Ascent dashboards

-### First, install the files in the requirements.txt file by running the comand below:
+### First, install the files in the requirements.txt file by running the command below:
 `pip install -r requirements`

 ### then edit the `dam_mockdata_generator.py` file to your preference and run it.